KNX GRMS for Hotels – Smart Guest Room Automation

 Centralized Control

 Monitor and manage energy consumption across the hotel.
 KNX GRMS can help optimize energy use by automating lighting, climate control, and other systems.
-Zennio and Gira offer advanced KNX energy management solutions.
+Zennio and Gira offer advanced energy management solutions.

 Energy Reporting